baadaa/b-as-in-bald/_portfolio/one-two-me-and-you.md

 header_image: "one-two-me-you-head.gif"
 header_color: "#555!important"
 header_noshadow: true
-description: "Motion graphic tale of two dots - you and me."
+description: "New Year's greetings, celebrating all the connections in life with a motion graphic tale of two dots&mdash;you and me."
 date: 2016-03-14
 lang: en
 ref: 2014greeting